jereves/cmput301-lab7-starter/README.md

 https://stackoverflow.com/questions/3591465/on-android-how-do-you-switch-activities-programmatically
 - Had a problem with activity resetting when returning
 - I used implementation of OnSaveInstanceState() and onRestoreInstanceState()
+- I attemped implementation but failed.
+Although the code is more unclean, i went with passing the array of strings in a bundle between activities

 ## Verbal Collaboration

 `N/A`